-The nursery will ensure that the parent completes the appropriate claim form, and that any claim is submitted to the appropriate authority for payment within the required timescales and procedures.
+The Preschool will ensure that the parent completes the appropriate claim form, and that any claim is submitted to the appropriate authority for payment within the required timescales and procedures.

 This funding is also subject to the same adjustments for child absences and all other criteria as those stated in the '3 and over' funding section above.
+These places are also subject to the fee for consumables of £2.50 per hour.